-The WOB-L principle has a unitary piston rod that 'wobbles' inside the cylinder as the crankshaft rotates.
-Taking its name from its principle of operation, the WOB-L trademark was patented by engineers working at Thomas 40 years ago.
-They provided a piston compressor radically different from any other design on the market at that time and remains a significant innovation in the field of compressor technology today.
+The WOB-L® trademark was patented by Thomas engineers over 40 years ago.
+They provided a piston compressor radically different from any other design on the market at that time.
+It still remains a significant innovation in the field of compressor technology today.

-Unlike the more conventional articulated piston pump, the WOB-L has no gudgeon pin (wrist pin) connecting the piston rod to the piston.
-Instead the piston and piston rod are a single item, usually a single casting.
-The piston rod is mounted to an eccentric bearing assembly, which in turn is mounted to the motor shaft to convert rotary energy from the motor into linear motion of the piston within the cylinder.
+Unlike the more conventional articulated piston pump, the WOB-L® has no gudgeon pin (also called wrist pin) connecting the piston rod to the piston.
+Instead, the piston and piston rod are a single item, usually a single casting.

-The oil-free operation makes the WOB-L piston extremely popular in the medical, automotive and beverage industries.
 The pressure vs. flow and vacuum vs. flow characteristics are generally superior to those of diaphragm pumps.
-In use, WOB-L provides far greater flows at any given pressure or vacuum, to ensure a more consistent operation, to provide longer life operation by allowing a physically smaller pump to be used to perform any given task.
+WOB-L® piston pumps provide far greater flows at any given pressure or vacuum.
+They ensure a more consistent and longer operation with the technology allowing a physically smaller pump to be used to perform any given task.

-As a piston pump, an inherent characteristic of the design is the failure mode is a gradual fatigue, rather than a catastrophic failure mode which is a characteristic of many other designs.
+As a piston pump, an inherent characteristic of the design is the failure mode is a gradual fatigue, rather than a catastrophic failure mode which is a characteristic of many other positive displacement pump designs.